sylwiavargas/schedules/mod1-lectures/05-many-to-many/readme.md

     - Leaf belongs to a Tree, Tree has many Leaves;
   * In one-to-many relationship (e.g. Tweet >- User), on which side do I treat the instance as a parameter to initialize to connect the two models?
     - when initializing Tweet, we pass a User instance as an argument;
-    - when initializing Leaves, we pass a Tree instance as an argument;
+    - when initializing Book, we pass a Library instance as an argument;
   * In one-to-many relationship, can a User have 0 Tweets?
+    - YES

 ## How to think about relationships
 1. For every one (x), how many (y)?